cmaraziaris/Hex-playing-AI/README.md

 ## About
-- Based on a project assigned by [prof. Stamatopoulos](http://cgi.di.uoa.gr/~takis/Welcome.html), dept. of Informatics and Telecommunications, NKUA.
+- Based on a project assigned by professor [P.Stamatopoulos](http://cgi.di.uoa.gr/~takis/Welcome.html), dept. of Informatics and Telecommunications, NKUA.
 - Won the department's local competition.